 Treat yourself to a spa day or purchase a few nice eye masks if you notice the effects of working the night shift taking a toll on your body.

 Additionally, you want to make sure you’re prioritizing your nutrition.
 When you come home from a long day at work, you might not feel in the mood to cook a healthy meal.
 It can be tempting to consume easy-to-make, processed junk foods.
 You may want to meal prep ahead of time, however, so you can give yourself the proper nutrition to function happily throughout the day.

-While the effects of blue light can negatively impact sleep, it’s unlikely that you’ll be able to avoid it all together.
+While the effects of blue light can negatively impact sleep, it’s unlikely that you’ll be able to avoid it altogether.
 That being said, try to avoid blue light exposure for about two to three hours before you sleep.
-You might even want to use blue light blocking glasses for when you use technology.
+You might even want to use blue-light-blocking glasses when you use technology.

 Working night shifts can be draining, but there are habits you can implement to make the most of your situation.
 Using the above strategies you can maximize your energy levels and increase your productivity on the job.

 That being said, try not to overwhelm yourself by implementing every suggestion at once.
 You want to avoid burnout if at all possible.
 Change takes patience and effort, so take things one step at a time.
 For more information and tips for staying healthy working the night shift, check out the infographic below.